Schecter Guitar Research

 Schecter Guitar Research, commonly known simply as Schecter, is an American manufacturing company founded in 1976 by David Schecter, which originally produced only replacement parts for existing guitars from manufacturers such as Fender and Gibson.
 Today, the company mass-produces its own line of electric and acoustic guitars, basses, amplifiers, and effects units through its own brand and four subsidiary companies.

 History

 Custom shop days, 1976-1983

 In 1976, David Schecter opened Schecter Guitar Research, a repair shop in Van Nuys, California.
 The shop manufactured replacement guitar necks and bodies, complete pickup assemblies, bridges, pickguards, tuners, knobs, potentiometers, and other miscellaneous guitar parts.
-Contrary to popular belief, Schecter never supplied parts to Fender nor Gibson.
+Contrary to popular belief, Schecter never supplied parts to Fender or Gibson.
 By the late 1970s Schecter offered more than 400 guitar parts, but did not offer any finished instruments.

 In 1979, Schecter offered, for the first time, its own fully assembled electric guitars.
 These guitars were custom shop models based on Fender designs.
 They were considered of very high quality and expensive, and were sold only by twenty retailers across the United States.

 Schecter guitars and parts have been used by, among others, Prince, Rick Parfitt, Robert Smith, Simon Gallup, Porl Thompson, Yngwie Malmsteen, Michael Anthony, John Norum, Gary Holt, Steve Lukather, Pete Townshend, Jeff Loomis, Mark Knopfler, Gustavo Cerati, Ritchie Blackmore, Chris Poland, East Bay Ray, Synyster Gates, Zacky Vengeance, Richard Patrick, Jinxx, Jake Pitts, Tommy Victor, Dan Donegan, Lou Reed, Todd Rundgren, Robin Zander, Rodrigo Amarante, Tony Maue, Shaun Morgan, Nelfo Alfonsin and Nikki Sixx.

 Texan ownership and mass production, 1983-1987

 By 1983, Schecter had reached its custom shop production limit and could no longer meet demand.
 That year, the company was purchased by a group of Texas investors who wanted to build upon Schecter's reputation for quality.
-The investors moved the company to Dallas, Texas, where they produced higher quality guitars using both imported parts and Schecter parts under the Schecter name for less than five years.
+The investors moved the company to Dallas, Texas, where they produced guitars using both imported parts and Schecter parts under the Schecter name for less than five years.

 At the January 1984 NAMM Show, Schecter introduced twelve new guitars and basses, all based on Fender designs.
 The most popular of these guitars was a Telecaster-style guitar similar to those that Pete Townshend played.
 Although Townshend never endorsed this model, it was known unofficially as the "Pete Townshend model".
 Eventually, the Telecaster-style guitar became known as the "Saturn", and the company's Stratocaster-style guitar became known as the "Mercury".

-All guitars have the "lawsuit" peg heads (two small marks on back of headstocks).
-Schecter was still using Stratocaster and Telecaster headstocks, which Fender had allowed when they were a parts company.
-It appears this lawsuit may have essentially led to their closing in late 1986 to early 1987.
-The current owners purchased the name in late 1987.
+All guitars from these years have the "lawsuit" peg heads (two small marks on back of headstocks).
+Schecter was still using Stratocaster and Telecaster headstocks, which Fender had allowed when Schecter was a parts company.

-During this period, Schecter managed to sign famous endorsee, Swedish guitarist Yngwie Malmsteen.
-Schecter built several custom guitars for Yngwie Malmsteen that featured scalloped necks and reverse headstocks.
+During this period, Schecter managed to sign a famous endorsee, the Swedish guitarist Yngwie Malmsteen.
+Schecter built several custom guitars for Malmsteen that featured his signature scalloped necks and reverse headstocks.
+Malmsteen soon took up a custom model of the similar Fender Stratocaster.